Lisboa (Lisbon), Portugal’s capital, is a historical city that experienced a tourism boom in recent years.

-Lisboa has many picturesque neighborhoods to meander, eat and have a drink.
+Lisboa has many picturesque neighborhoods to meander, eat, and have a drink.

-The city is flooded with culture and it has many sunset viewpoints and nightlife spots.
+The city is flooded with culture, and it has many sunset viewpoints and nightlife spots.

-For best day trips near Lisbon, or the best beaches near Lisbon, there is a list at the end of the article.
+For the best day trips near Lisbon, or the best beaches near Lisbon, there is a list at the end of the article.

 Top experiences in Lisbon